alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 # The Use Cases

-While I started with the first use case, I ended up implementing a few more that I found useful and it was easier than going through the effort of updating the main project since I am currently focused on other efforts to investigate the proper way to implement some of these solutions.
+While I started with the first use case, I ended up implementing a few more that I found useful; it was easier than going through the effort of updating the main project.

 ## Use Case 1: Filtering long pages by markers